Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Conclusions

 \section{Conclusions}

 Real-time optimal control for attitude-constrained solar sailcrafts in coplanar circular-to-circular interplanetary transfers was studied in the paper.
 The necessary conditions governing optimal trajectories were deduced through the PMP.
-Different from the conventional methods that rely on optimization-based solvers to construct a training dataset, we formulated a parameterized system.
+Different from the conventional methods that rely on optimization-based solvers to collect a training dataset, we formulated a parameterized system.
 This enabled us to generate an optimal trajectory by simply solving an initial value problem, and the optimal state-guidance command pairs could be readily obtained.
-Regarding the challenge posed by potential discontinuities in the optimal guidance law, which could undermine the NN's performance, we developed a technique to preprocess the guidance command.
+Regarding the challenge posed by potential discontinuities in the optimal guidance command, which could undermine the NN's approximation performance, we developed a technique to preprocess the guidance command.
 With the saturation function introduced in the optimal guidance law, this preprocessing technique smoothened the guidance command.
-Subsequently, we trained three NNs, endowing them with the capability to generate optimal guidance commands in real time.
-Finally, all the theoretical developments were verified by some numerical simulations.
+In this way, the approximation performance of the preprocessed guidance command was enhanced, and another NN was used to predict one co-state, whose sign was adopted to revert the preprocessed guidance command into the potentially discontinuous original guidance command.
+As a result, the well-trained NNs were capcable of not only generating the optimal guidance command precisely in real time but also predicting the optimal time of flight given a flight state.